mbaumer/us_hep_funding/docs/_states/TX.md

 <a name="TX-05"></a>
 [Back to top](#top)
 ## TX-05 -- Rep. Jeb Hensarling (R)
+### Committees
+Jeb Hensarling is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016